taniarascia/taniarascia.com/README.md

 ## Contributing

-If you see any typos or errors in formatting in a post, please to not hesitate to open a pull request and fix it!
+If you see any typos or formatting errors in a post, please do not hesitate to open a pull request and fix it!

 ## Acknowledgements